Proven-Paradox/shaper-system/Handbook.md

 Description: A simple way to hinder opponents’ movements (though allies caught in the area are affected as well, unfortunately).
 This could be spreading caltrops or grease, magically reshaping the floor to be gravelly, deploying tear gas, or similar hindering effects.

 #### Expose
-Attack/Spell [Curse] [Overload] (See Special)
+Attack/Spell [Curse] (See Special)
-Action: Major (Overload Minor)
+Action: Major
 Prerequisites: None
 Range: Medium
 Targets: One enemy
-Cost: 1 MP (Overload 4 MP)
+Cost: 1 MP
 Duration: None
 Effect: The target loses one point on the Defensive Track.
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
 You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective defensively.
 This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

 #### Fortify
-Auxiliary [Augment] [Overload]
+Auxiliary [Augment]
-Action: Major (Overload Minor)
+Action: Major
 Prerequisites: None
 Range: Medium
 Targets: One ally
-Cost: 2 MP (Overload 6 MP)
+Cost: 2 MP
 Duration: None
 Effect: The target gains one point on the Defensive Track.
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
 Description: A basic aid to an ally’s defenses.
 This can be shouting orders or encouragement, magically hardening the target’s skin, providing minor divine aid through prayer, and other related effects.

 #### Guard